 - Keep your content coming.
 Social media is a fast-moving platform, and updates soon disappear from view.
 Running a drip campaign with a social media tool like Missinglettr can help keep your content visible and shareable, which is great for SEO.

 That’s it!
 Now you know how social media and SEO work together, check out our tips on SEO for lead generation and conducting an SEO audit of your content.
-And don’t forget to follow us on Twitter and Facebook for more guides and tutorials.
+Or, take a look at these social selling statistics to see how your social media marketing is performing.